JudeWillmer/Microsoft-Intune-Administration-Lab/README.md

 ### 📁 01 - Entra ID and Device Enrolment

-Configure Microsoft Entra ID groups and enrol Windows devices into Microsoft Intune for centralised endpoint management.
+Configure Microsoft Entra ID users, groups, and device settings before enrolling a Windows endpoint into Microsoft Intune for centralised management.

 ### 📁 02 - Device Configuration and Compliance